johnosbb/NLP/Spacy/README.md

 #### A More Complex Example

 Not all sentences will be so straightforward of course.
-Depending on the sentence structure we may have to recurse further up the dependency
+Depending on the sentence structure we may have to recurse further up the dependency tree.

 Consider the sentence: